softwaresaved/jamie/docs/methods.rst

 * There is not enough information to decide (*NA*).

 Each job was shown several times (up to three times) to different experts until a consensus emerged.
-A job is classified as Software job if two participants assigned *most* or *some* to the question: how much of this person's time would be spent developing software?
+A job is classified as software job if two participants assigned *most* or *some* to the question: how much of this person's time would be spent developing software?
 If no consensus emerged, a third rater was used to derive a majority rating.
 Only jobs with a clear classification were kept for building the model.
+We performed an inter-rater reliability calculation using Krippendorff's alpha, and obtained alpha = 0.6774 for the first two raters.
+We do not include the third rater as the third rater did not rate all the data, but if we do, we obtain an alpha of 0.6116.
+Thus the data just crosses the minimum acceptable threshold for data analysis, and it is generally recommended to have alpha above 0.800.
+Thus we should try to obtain better, more consistent ratings, either by using more expert raters with a clearly defined set of questions or many raters, such as in crowdsourcing.

 Features
 --------